Garv-Ankur/AI-Email-Automation/README.md

-# 📧 AI Email Automation System
+# AI Email Follow-Up Automation

-An intelligent Python-based email automation system that reads Gmail inbox messages, detects follow-up emails, and automatically sends appropriate replies using AI logic.
+This project is a Python-based email automation system that reads Gmail emails, detects follow-up messages, and automatically sends replies.

----

-## 🚀 Features
+## Features
-- 📩 Reads unread emails from Gmail
+- Reads Gmail inbox using IMAP
-- 🧠 Detects follow-up or reply-required emails
+- Detects follow-up intent
-- ✉️ Automatically sends smart replies
-- 🔐 Secure Gmail authentication
+- Auto-replies to emails
-- ⚙️ Easy to configure and extend
+- Skips newsletters and no-reply emails

----
+- Demo mode for safe testing

-## 🛠️ Technologies Used
+## Technologies Used
 - Python
 - IMAP & SMTP
-- EmailMessage (Python Standard Library)
+- Rule-based NLP
-- Gmail App Passwords
+- Gmail App Password
-- AI-based intent detection (rule-based / extendable)

----

-## 📂 Project Structure
+## How to Run
+1. Clone the repository
+2. Create a `config.py` file with your email credentials
+3. Run: